Huntsville Wills & Estates Attorneys

 - Last will and testament

 - Health care powers of attorney

 - Advance health care directives (sometimes called living wills)

 We also discuss with our clients the advantages of planning ahead to minimize estate taxes and protect their assets for future generations.

 Our Probate Administration Services

 When a loved one dies who was a resident of Alabama, certain formal steps must be taken before that person’s possessions and assets (called the estate) can be distributed to beneficiaries.
 Sometimes the estate must go through the probate process, but sometimes probate is unnecessary.

-Contact Johnston, Moore & Thompson
+Contact Johnston, Moore & Weston

-If you have questions about estate planning or estate administration, we encourage you to contact Johnston, Moore & Thompson to learn more about the services we offer.
+If you have questions about estate planning or estate administration, we encourage you to contact Johnston, Moore & Weston to learn more about the services we offer.
 Call (256) 533-5770 or use our online contact form